 You can choose to purchase higher amounts of liability coverage if you choose to do so.
 Colorado also requires insurance companies to include $5,000 in medical payments coverage in their policies, which you can use to pay for your medical expenses immediately after the accident regardless of fault.
 You can also choose to purchase uninsured/underinsured motorist coverage, which pays for your damages in case you are in a collision with an uninsured driver.

-Car accidents can occur due to many factors.
+Car accidents in Colorado can occur due to many factors.
 In some cases, poor weather conditions such as snow or heavy rain can lead to collisions.
 In others, a government agency may fail to adequately maintain a road or city architects can design a dangerous street from the beginning, leading to serious accidents.
 However, some of the most common causes of Colorado car accidents include negligent driving behaviors, including the following.

 If you are in an accident with an at-fault driver, you have the right to pursue legal action against him or her.
 You generally have two pathways to compensation: You can file an insurance claim against the at-fault party’s insurance company, or you can file a personal injury lawsuit against him or her in civil court.